Taking the Hokkaido Shinkansen from Tokyo to Sapporo

 If you only need a pass for within Hokkaido, the JR Hokkaido Rail Pass and the Hokkaido Free Pass cover travel between Shin-Hakodate-Hokuto and Sapporo.

-Future plans for the Hokkaido Shinkansen
+The future plans for the Hokkaido Shinkansen

 The goal for the Hokkaido Shinkansen is for it to reach Sapporo.
 Plans to extend the line to Sapporo were slated to be completed by 2030 but, due largely to tunnel construction difficulties, have been delayed to 2039.